 The Land Beyond the Rainbow

-After the Wall came down and West Germany, for all intents and purposes, took over East Germany, there came the inevitable retrospection.
+After the Wall came down and West Germany, for all intents and purposes, took over East Germany, there followed the inevitable retrospection.
 What the hell happened?
 How did we get from there to here?
-There were plenty of people who still believed in socialism, and thought it could lead to a better world than unbridled … Continue reading The Land Beyond the Rainbow
+There were plenty of people who still believed in socialism and thought it could lead to a better world than unbridled …

 Next Year at Lake Balaton